 Women and girls have a greater need for adequate water and hygiene services during pregnancy and after giving birth.
 Every year, 44 million pregnant women are infected with hookworm, which causes maternal anaemia and pre-term births.
-A hygienic environment, including safe water and sanitation, is paramount for the survival and health of both mother and child during labour and childbirth.
+160 A hygienic environment, including safe water and sanitation, is paramount for the survival and health of both mother and child during labour and childbirth.
 Yet in 2021, 47 per cent of health facilities in the least developed countries lacked basic water services, including three in every four in Niger and Sierra Leone.
-Only 41 per cent of delivery rooms in the Solomon Islands had toilets in 2020, with only 7 in 10 toilets accessible to women in labour.
+161 Only 41 per cent of delivery rooms in the Solomon Islands had toilets in 2020, with only 7 in 10 toilets accessible to women in labour.
+162

 A lack of improved water and sanitation facilities at home, school and work also discourages adequate menstrual hygiene.
 Serious health risks, such as reproductive and urinary tract infections, can result in infertility and birth complications.
-According to a cross-national study covering 18 low- and middle-income countries, the percentage of women who lack handwashing facilities with soap and water on premises - two critical components of managing menstrual hygiene - is above 80 per cent in Ethiopia, Mozambique, Nigeria and Uganda.
+163 According to a cross-national study covering 18 low- and middle-income countries, the percentage of women who lack handwashing facilities with soap and water on premises - two critical components of managing menstrual hygiene - is above 80 per cent in Ethiopia, Mozambique, Nigeria and Uganda.
+164

 Proper sanitation facilities are also crucial for girls in school.
 In 2021, 28 per cent of schools globally lacked improved, usable, single-sex sanitation services, and 42 per cent did not have handwashing facilities with water and soap.
 In the least developed countries, 51 per cent and 68 per cent of schools lacked such services, respectively.
-For adolescent girls, this may spell trouble in managing their periods safely and with dignity, and lead to school absenteeism.
+In managing their periods safely and with dignity, and lead to school absenteeism.
 In Nigeria, 23 per cent of girls reported missing school due to unmet menstrual health needs.
+In Pigeria 23 per cent of menstrual health needs.